SolaceSamples/solace-samples-dotnet/docs/_tutorials/topic-to-queue-mapping.md

 ### Building

+Modify the example source code to reflect your Solace messaging router Virtual Private Network (VPN) name and credentials for connection (client username and optional password) as needed.

 Build it from Microsoft Visual Studio or command line:

 ```
-> csc TopicToQueueMapping.cs /reference:SolaceSystems.Solclient.Messaging_64.dll /optimize /out:TopicToQueueMapping.exe
+> csc /reference:SolaceSystems.Solclient.Messaging_64.dll /optimize /out:TopicToQueueMapping.exe TopicToQueueMapping.cs
 ```

-You need `SolaceSystems.Solclient.Messaging_64.dll` at compile and runtime time and `libsolclient_64.dll` at runtime in the same directory where your executables are.
+You need `SolaceSystems.Solclient.Messaging_64.dll` at compile and runtime time and `libsolclient_64.dll` at runtime in the same directory where your source and executables are.

 Both DLLs are part of the Solace C#/.NET API distribution and located in `solclient-dotnet\lib` directory of that distribution.

 ### Sample Output

-Start the TopicToQueueMapping to send and receive messages.
+Start the TopicToQueueMapping to send and receive messages, passing your Solace messaging router host name (or IP address) as parameter.

 ```
 $ ./TopicToQueueMapping HOST